belgattitude/pjb-starter-springboot/README.md

 $ git clone https://github.com/belgattitude/pjb-starter-springboot/
 ```

-> If you intend customize or contribute, make your [own fork](https://guides.github.com/activities/forking/) first and
+> If you intend contribute or want to keep a track of changes, consider making your [own fork](https://guides.github.com/activities/forking/) first and
-> clone it instead of the main project.
+> refer it in the clone command instead of the main project.

-> If you want to skip the build process refer to the [release page](https://github.com/belgattitude/pjb-starter-springboot/releases) for pre-built binaries.

 ### 1.1 Build